kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

   certificate's public key(s).

-KEM-Auth follows the TLS 1.3 key schedule, which applies a sequence of HKDF operations to the Shared Secret Keys and the handshake context to derive:
+KEM-Auth follows the TLS 1.3 key schedule, which applies a sequence of HKDF operations to the Handshake Secret Keys and the handshake context to derive:

-- the client and server authenticated handshake traffic secrets `CAHTS` and `SAHTS` which are used to encrypt subsequent flows in the handshake
+- the client and server authenticated handshake traffic secrets `client_handshake_authenticated_traffic_secret` and `server_handshake_authenticated_traffic_secret` which are used to encrypt subsequent flows in the handshake
 - updated secret state `dAHS` of the key schedule.
 - a Master Key.